Psalm 143

-Psalm 143 is the 143rd psalm of the biblical Book of Psalms in the Masoretic and modern numbering, part of the final Davidic collection of psalms, comprising Psalms 138 to 145, which are specifically attributed to David in their opening verses.
+Psalm 143 is the 143rd psalm of the Book of Psalms, beginning in English in the King James Version: "Hear my prayer, O LORD".
+In the slightly different numbering system used in the Greek Septuagint version of the Bible, and the Latin Vulgate, this psalm is Psalm 142.
+In Latin, it is known as "Domine exaudi orationem meam".
+It is part of the final Davidic collection of psalms, comprising Psalms 138 to 145, which are specifically attributed to David in their opening verses.
 It is one of the seven Penitential Psalms.
 The New King James Version calls it "An Earnest Appeal for Guidance and Deliverance".

-In the slightly different numbering system used in the Greek Septuagint version of the Bible and in the Latin Vulgate/Vulgata Clementina, this psalm is Psalm 142.

 The psalm has two equal sections, verses 1-6 and 7-12, separated by a Selah.

+The psalm is used as a regular part of Jewish, Catholic, Lutheran, Anglican and other Protestant liturgies; it has been set to music.

 Theme

 One of the Penitential Psalms, it is a prayer to be delivered from the psalmist's enemies.
 It takes the form of a King's prayer for victory and peace.
 According to Augustine of Hippo this psalm was likely written during the period of the rebellion of David's son Absalom.